 TREATMENTS THAT MAY BE OF QUESTIONABLE OR NO VALUE

-NUTRITIONAL CAPSULES THAT ARE SIMILAR TO ACE-CAPS.
+NUTRITIONAL CAPSULES THAT ARE SIMILAR TO THOSE INSECTICIDE CAPSULES.
 These are sometimes used for micronutrient injection.
 The amounts applied are often inadequate and require drilling and placement of plastic plugs like with Ace-caps.
 Soil applied or macro-infused iron or manganese is a better alternative.
 Also, other micro-infused products provide more micro-nutrients with less damage.

 OIL SPRAYS- This is discussed at length in another page.
 Oil sprays can be effective at controlling some insects, but only if applied in the right conditions and with thorough coverage.
 This is difficult to accomplish, especially with large trees.
 And if those insects truly need control, there are excellent systemic products to use.